 News Significant storm predicted for Tuesday – up to 35 cm SHARE ON: Doug Crosse, staff Sunday Feb.
-10th, 2019 MyMuskokaNow newsroom photo It may be a couple of days off, but there is potential for a significant storm in the Parry Sound and Muskoka areas.
+10th, 2019 MyMuskokaNow newsroom photo (James Bowler) It may be a couple of days off, but there is potential for a significant storm in the Parry Sound and Muskoka areas.
 Environment Canada says it has the potential to drop between 25 and 35 cm of snow across the area.
 That amount could be even higher if the system picks up more moisture based on the air temperature.
 A system starting in the Southern Plains States has the potential to turn into a winter storm as it comes to Southern Ontario on Tuesday.
 The storm is expected to lay siege to the area through Wednesday.
 It will be accompanied by strong and gusty easterly winds, reducing visibility even more.
 It is expected to impact all manners of travel, so officials are advising now to look at rebooking options as the storm approaches.